CNP-CIIMAR/FAALPred/utilities/README.md

     - Check that the FASTA files are properly formatted.
     - Ensure that the HMM models are compatible with the FASTA sequences.
     - Adjust the E-value threshold if necessary.

-support:
-  description: >
-    If you encounter any issues or have questions, feel free to reach out via the contact information provided above or open an issue in the repository.

 # Script 4: FAALs Taxonomic Analysis: barplot_normalized_counts.py